This blog contains affiliate links. For information, see full disclosure here.

 My “fix” is a mixture I came up with a few years ago.
 There’s nothing profound about it, but it does seem to help me reset if / when I indulge in a little too much

 sweet, tasty, decadent, desirable… junk food.
 It’s simple and easy to make, and you probably already have the inexpensive ingredients in your kitchen, but if not, you can get your hands on them rather quickly.
 Be sure to choose organic / non-GMO items if available.

-the produce, then place all ingredients into juicer, and go for it.
-If a is not available, use a or , and then strain the mixture into a drinking glass.
+Cleanse the produce, then place all ingredients into juicer, and go for it.
+If a juicer is not available, use a blender or smoothie maker, and then strain the mixture into a drinking glass.
 This beautifully bright green drink can be enjoyed any time of the day, multiple times, if desired, but try it first thing in the morning if possible.

 My opinion on the helpfulness / healthfulness of The Fix is rather subjective; I just know it well works for me.
 Maybe it’s all in my head (and those okay, power of mind and body and all), but I do feel better after drinking a serving.
 While I did choose the ingredients based on the following well-known benefits**, I invite you to research these claims for yourself.

 Spring Water: Typically purer with higher mineral content than tap water